Identity

 Family

 I come from a family of gardeners.
 I was born in the Great Plains Midwest, in the Flint Hills of Northeastern Kansas.
-My family’s agricultural bent was formed generations before I was born through immigrant farmers.
-However, this commitment to the land was solidified in my story when my parents met at a Kansas agricultural college, studying Horticulture and Turfgrass Science respectively.
-While I may not have the flora fluency of my parents, I joke to my friends that the first language I grew up speaking was plants.
+My family’s agricultural background was formed generations before I was born, through immigrant farmers who moved from Ireland, England, Germany, and other places to the United States.
+My parents met at a Kansas agricultural college, studying Horticulture and Turfgrass Science.
+The first language of my family was plants.

-If you look closely, you can faintly see my paternal grandparent’s resemblance in my life and values, especially when it comes to relating to people.
-My paternal grandmother was a warm and generous matriarch who left a tremendous legacy of felt influence within her context in rural Iowa.
-My paternal grandfather cared about health, wholeness, and justice, creating strong ties with his Amish neighbors, and occasionally trading chiropractic care for fresh fruits, vegetables, and whole chickens.
+My paternal grandparent’s image can be faintly traced in my life and values, especially when it comes to how I understand caring for my community.
+My paternal matriarch left a legacy of warmth, generosity, and service within her farming Iowa context.
+As a chiropractor, my grandfather’s interests in health, wholeness, and justice caused him to develop strong ties with his Amish neighbors.
+Occasionally, he would trade chiropractic care for fresh produce and chickens.
 They both taught Sunday School at a Protestant mainline church, taught their children to be storytellers, and had a mischievous sense of humor.

 My maternal grandparents embodied resilience and acumen in business.
 In the unlikely era of the 1960s, my maternal grandmother was an entrepreneur who owned her own stained glass studio and small business.
-She taught each of her 6 children sodering and glass-cutting techniques, passing on a legacy of practicality and well-intentioned job training rooted in American Irish-Catholic culture.
-My maternal grandfather was steadfast, working as management at Goodyear Tire during the Golden Era of the Midwestern American Automobile Industry.
-At home, he was a stable, humble, and patient man.
-Through gentleness, he managed to keep his family together during significant challenges.
+She taught each of her 6 children sodering and glass-cutting techniques, passing on a legacy of practicality and job training.
+My maternal grandfather was a steadfast manager at Good Year Tire in the American Midwest.
+He was a stable, humble, and patient man who managed to keep his family together throughout significant challenges.
+As Irish-Catholic Americans, they valued practicality, service, and community.

 Early Years